mmthomaslinode/docs/docs/guides/websites/wikis/ikiwiki-on-fedora-13/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Using Ikiwiki on Fedora 13 to power a standard wiki implementation.'
+description: 'This guide shows you how to install, configure, and use the free and open-source Wiki app - Ikiwiki - on Fedora 13 to power a standard wiki implementation.'
 keywords: ["ikiwiki", "fedora", "fedora 12", "wiki", "perl", "git", "markdown"]
 tags: ["wiki","fedora"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'